raceconditionrunning/raceconditionrunning.github.io/_brunch-reviews/2024-11-09-portage-bay-roosevelt.md

 Again, no genius to be found here, but little to complain of either.

-The only thing that stood out about this weekend's experience was that I was told to get my own $5 extra charge mini bowl of seasonal fruit at the berry bar, instead of relying on the somewhat stingy hand of a hurried kitchen team.
+The only thing unusual about this weekend's experience was that I was dispatched to the berry bar to get my own $5 extra charge mini bowl of seasonal fruit, instead of relying on the somewhat stingy hand of a hurried kitchen team.
 Needless to say, I took the opportunity to practice my immigrant buffet-food-stacking skills.
 The berry bar, for the uninitiated, is an island in the restaurant upon which sit massive bowls of berries, nuts, whipped cream, and other suitable accoutrements for pancakes and french toast, each order of which includes a trip to said bar.
 It's thoroughly unhygienic and gimmicky, but also kind of delightful.

 In addition to my own orders, I am known to shamelessly try the food of anyone within fork-stab distance.
 In this case, Matthew and James were penalized for sitting too close to me.